opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 * **Heterogeneous Score Distributions:** Rank fusion (especially RRF) excels when BM25 and semantic models produce scores on incompatible scales or with outliers.
 It avoids complex score calibration by using result ranks only.
 This yields *stable rankings* even if one query method’s scores would otherwise dominate after normalization.
 * **No Tuning or Calibration Needed:** RRF is a *“plug & play”* method – it requires no pre-training, weight tuning, or knowledge of score ranges.
 In general-purpose search systems (with diverse queries and content), it’s often impractical to hand-tune weighting for every scenario.
 Rank fusion performs robustly out-of-the-box, making it a strong default when labeled data for calibration is unavailable
 * **Robust to Outliers and Domain Shifts:** Because RRF ignores absolute score magnitude, an extreme scoring outlier won’t skew the results.
 This is useful in general collections where some queries or documents might produce anomalously high scores under one model.
 Similarly, if the data distribution or query mix changes over time, RRF remains stable without needing re-calibration, since it always works off relative rank positions
+* **Adaptable to Changing Environments:** In scenarios where the nature of queries and/or data evolves over time, score-based methods often require continuous fine-tuning of weights to maintain high relevancy.
+RRF eliminates this need for ongoing maintenance, as it relies on relative rankings rather than absolute scores.
+This makes it particularly valuable in dynamic environments where keeping up with changes through constant recalibration would be resource-intensive or impractical.

 ### Conclusion